Tech-Labi/medusa2-marketplace-demo/README.md

 ```
 docker compose up
 ```
 This command will use your default docker-compose.yml file to start the `PostgreSQL` service, but `Medusa` will not be started automatically.
 This step is required because we create a network in `PostgreSQL`, and `Medusa` depends on it.

+This command will use your default docker-compose.yml file to start the `PostgreSQL` service, but `Medusa` will not be started automatically.
+This step is required because we create a network in `PostgreSQL`, and `Medusa` depends on it.